By Kim Soko Schaefer

-I don’t have to have a wildly successful career to feel successful.
+I don’t need a wildly successful career to feel successful.
 I don’t need the external praise, the job title, the massive salary.
 It’s simply not a priority in my life.

-I’m not interested in the hustle culture most entrepreneurs buy in to.
+I’m not interested in the hustle culture .
 I want to be a more mindful entrepreneur.

 Barbers cut hair in exchange for money.
 Restaurants sold food in exchange for money.
 Shops sold things in exchange for money.
 Media companies produced content and then sold ads and/or subscriptions to make money.
 Basic.
 Simple.
 Easy.

 But then technology came along and started to disrupt things.
 They started to innovate with business models.
 Airbnb disrupted how we book accommodation when we travel.
 Uber and Lyft disrupted how we get around without our own vehicle.

 With these companies, the business model is based on a service fee and volume.
 We don’t pay Airbnb or Uber for the service of accommodating or transporting us.
 We pay the hosts and drivers that have partnered with them.
 And the technology companies simply get a small percentage of that.

 At scale, that is a shit ton of money for them.